-If your chasing squid then a light fishing rod between 7.5 foot and 9 foot in length is ideal paired with a 2500 or 3000 size reel spooled with 10 to 15-pound braid and equivalent leader.
+If you are chasing squid then a light fishing rod between 7.5 foot and 9 foot in length is ideally paired with a 2500 or 3000 size reel spooled with 10 to 15-pound braid and equivalent leader.
 There are plenty of egi rods on the market fit for purpose.
 For other fishing in this area, a general-purpose medium fishing outfit is ideal.
 This will allow you to cover a whole range of fish species.
 Perhaps starting with a 7-foot or 8-foot rod paired with a 3000 or 4000 reel spooled with 10-15-pound lines.

 Check out a recent video of us fishing the Bellarine and Mornington Peninsula.

 You can also catch whiting, snapper, salmon, flathead, mullet, garfish, trevally, wrasse, leather jacket, gummy sharks, and bronze whaler sharks at this destination.
-Fishing 2 hours either side of the tide is best or fishing dawn or dusk.
-A good all-round option is a general-purpose fishing rod combo which will allow you to target multiple species at once.
+Fishing for 2 hours on either side of the tide is best or fishing at dawn or dusk.
+A good all-around option is a general-purpose fishing rod combo which will allow you to target multiple species at once.
 This might be a 3-5 kilo fishing rod coupled with a 3000 size reel spooled with 8-pound line.
 You’re most likely to catch many small pinkies, whiting, garfish, leather jackets and flathead so you don’t need to fish too heavy but need to be prepared for the odd large snapper.
-Using a basic paternoster rig with some fresh bait will work well for many different species of fish on Portsea pier.
+Using a basic paternoster rig with some fresh bait will work well for many different species of fish on the Portsea pier.

 Baits Blairgowrie Pier